 Famous New York Poker Players

-New York card clubs, mostly operating underground, are responsible for many of today’s most succesful poker players.
-Many of them, like Erik Seidel, started playing backgammon at clubs like the Mayfair Club, but they soon found that poker also employed skill and analysis.
+New York card clubs, mostly operating underground, are responsible for many of today’s most successful poker players.
+Many of them, like Erik Seidel, started playing backgammon at clubs like the Mayfair Club, but they soon found that poker also employed skill and poker hand analysis.
 Players began to emerge from the Mayfair in droves in the 1980s and 1990s, as names like Dan Harrington, Howard Lederer, Steve Zolotow, Stu Ungar, Jason Lester, Paul Magriel, and Mickey Appleman were forever tied to the Mayfair.

 Many players from New York also got their start in the game via online poker.
 Players like Isaac Haxton, Scott Seiver, and Andrew Lichtenberger began playing during the poker boom of the early 2000s and became big stars in the game.